awsdocs/amazon-ec2-user-guide-windows/doc_source/migrating-latest-types.md

 # Migrate to latest generation instance types<a name="migrating-latest-types"></a>

 The AWS Windows AMIs are configured with the default settings used by the Microsoft installation media, with some customizations\.
-The customizations include drivers and configurations that support the latest generation instance types\.
-However, when migrating to the latest generation of EC2 instances and Nitro instances, including bare metal instances, we recommend that you follow the steps in this topic in the following cases:
+The customizations include drivers and configurations that support the latest generation instance types, which are instances built on the [Nitro System](instance-types.md#ec2-nitro-instances), such as an M5 or C5\.

+When migrating to [Nitro\-based](instance-types.md#ec2-nitro-instances) instances, including bare metal instances, we recommend that you follow the steps in this topic in the following cases:
 + If you are launching instances from custom Windows AMIs
 + If you are launching instances from Windows AMIs provided by Amazon that were created before August 2018